Furikuda/bork/docs/faq.rst

 The long term plan to improve this is called "borkception", see :issue:`474`.

-Can I back up my root partition (/) with Borg?
+Can I back up my root partition (/) with Bork?
 ----------------------------------------------

 Backing up your entire root partition works just fine, but remember to